Alecell/auto-replacer/DOCUMENTATION.md

         - It receives three parameters [`Occurrence`](https://github.com/Alecell/auto-replacer/blob/6b0b08daedf8c575bf653b4eab72653517e61b73/src/types.ts#L1) that follows a internal plugin interface, [`Editor`](https://docs.obsidian.md/Reference/TypeScript+API/Editor) and [`TFile`](https://docs.obsidian.md/Reference/TypeScript+API/TFile)
     - A **description** for your rule to easier understand it

-2. The plugin listens for `editor-change` events.
+2. The plugin listens for `editor-change` events and ending keys such as space or enter.
 3. On change, the entire note is normalized, all rules are tested, and any matches are replaced using your transform code.

 ---